 - Music activity visit: Trained volunteers bring live and recorded music to the bedside of individuals in hospice.
 The universal language of music can help decrease pain and stress and increase relaxation, as well as creating a “container” for the experience and expression of a variety of emotions that may be hard to put into words.

-- Animal activity visit: Specially trained human-animal volunteer teams are available to make a visit to individuals in our hospice program at a facility or in their home.
+- Animal activity visit: Specially trained human-animal volunteer teams are available to visit individuals in our hospice program whether they reside at home, in a skilled care facility or an assisted living community.
 These visits can help the patient relax, open up and enjoy the sensory experience of connecting with an animal.

-- Reiki: Reiki is based on the concept that the human body consists of patterns of energy which can be balanced in order to relieve tension, pain, and other symptoms, and support the individual on all levels of body, mind, and spirit.
-This therapy, which has been integral in the oldest of medical systems, is backed by scientific research and is provided by trained volunteers.
+- Reiki: Reiki is based on the concept that the human body consists of patterns of energy that can be balanced to relieve tension, pain and other symptoms, and support the individual on all levels of body, mind, and spirit.
+Reiki, which has been integral in the oldest of medical systems, is backed by scientific research and is provided by trained volunteers.